cloudfoundry-attic/oss-docs/bosh/documentation/documentation.md

 		bosh deploy

 1. Your deployment will take a few minutes.
 If it fails then possibly the manifest does not match the release directory.
-If your target platform has a template manifest provided by the adminitrator (e.g. `template.erb`), you can use `bosh diff template.erb` to compare your manifest to the most up  to data target and fix common problems like missing properties or jobs.
+If your target platform has a template manifest provided by the administrator (e.g. `template.erb`), you can use `bosh diff template.erb` to compare your manifest to the most up to date target and fix common problems like missing properties or jobs.

 1. You may now target the Cloud Foundry deployment using VMC, as described in the Cloud Foundry documentation.